 But, first, marketing leaders need to rework their own expectations about their role.

-According to a recent report by Forrester, 88% of organizations agree that the role of the CMO has changed in the last couple of years, and will continue to change over the next two years.
+According to a report by Accenture, 88% of organizations agree that the role of the CMO has changed in the last couple of years and will continue to change over the next few years.

 In a world of rapidly advancing technology, changing customer attitudes, and unpredictable trends, marketing is evolving at lightning speed.
 The role of the CMO must also change to fit the changing needs of modern organizations, overseeing not only branding and marketing activities but also business growth and customer experience.